 - Get some help.
-Even if you can complete the installation on your own, you’ll need someone on hand to untangle the lights and help you hold the opposite ends when it is time to hang the lights.
-This helps you avoid accidents or damaging bulbs.
+Even if you can complete the installation on your own, you’ll need someone to untangle the lights and help you hold the opposite ends when it is time to hang the lights.
+This helps avoid accidents or damaging bulbs.

 - Test the lights often.
-This will allow you to find any strings or lights that are not working while you are still in the process of hanging the lights.
+This will allow you to find any strings or lights that are not working while you are still hanging the lights.
 You don’t want to find out that a string doesn’t work long after you’ve dropped your tools.
 If you find a string that isn’t working, confirm that it is connected properly.

 Hanging Christmas lights on your garage door is a simple process, but there’s a lot involved with it as well.
 You need to pay attention when you’re putting up the lights.

-Apart from choosing lights with a power option that is safest for your family, you also need to use clips and hooks that can hold the strings in place perfectly.
+Apart from choosing lights with a power option that is safest for your family, use clips and hooks to hold the strings in place perfectly.

-Don’t forget to avoid using nail-in hooks on your garage door panels.
-Apart from not holding the lights properly, they can do permanent damage to your garage door panels.
+Remember to avoid using nail-in hooks on your garage door panels.
+Apart from not holding the lights correctly, they can permanently damage your garage door panels.

 For other holiday decorating ideas, check out our article on how to get some scary results decorating your garage door for Halloween!